Painting Supplies for Beginners

 Space

-A final tip for beginner painters is to cultivate a space just for painting.
-While you may not have much space now, having one area you return to habitually for your painting practice will help you to develop a routine and stay in a creative headspace.
-Even if you paint at the same desk you work from for your 9-5, try to set it up the same way each time and paint at the same times each day.
-If you do have some available space to create a mini art studio, print our a few images that inspires you or get some faux plants to decorate the space.
-Image the small corner of your room dedicated to painting will one day be a full studio just for you (if that’s what you’d like).
-Keep your art supplies tidy and easily accessible, that way if you feel a burst of inspiration, you can just grab your easel and paints and get right to work.
-One of the best pieces of advice I’ve found to be true is that if your tools are easy for you to get to and see, then you will be far more inclined to keep practicing, versus if your supplies are in the back of your closet covered by this weeks laundry (no judgment, we’ve all done it).
+Keep your art supplies tidy and easily accessible, that way if you feel a burst of inspiration, you can get right to work.
+One of the best pieces of advice I’ve found to be true is that if your tools are easy for you to get to and see, then you will be far more inclined to keep practicing.
+Versus if your supplies are in the back of your closet covered by this week’s laundry (no judgment, we’ve all done it).

 Conclusion

-Beginning the journey to become an artist can be scary and daunting, it can be difficult to know what is needed to start, and how to best teach yourself if you’re learning at home.
-Build up a small arsenal of supplies, teachers, and inspiration to jump into painting head first and confident.
-I hope this post helps any new artists out there find inspiration, motivation, and tools to further your creation of art!
-Keep on researching, find what works best for you, and take your time, see you on the next one!
-Check out this post on learning to paint at home for more tips!
+Deciding to pick up a new hobby or choosing to become an artist can be scary and daunting, it can be difficult to decide where to start, and challenging to discern which direction to choose when learning.
+Build up a small arsenal of supplies, resources, and ideas to help you jump into painting headfirst and confidently.
+All that is left to do is to get to work and stick to it.
+I hope this article helps any new artists out there find inspiration and motivation, and better understand the tools you’ll need to start painting.
+Keep on researching, find what works best for you, and take your time.
+See you on the next one.